appetitlang/aptsched/README.md

 ## Appetit Scheduler (aptsched)
 This is a simple companion application to run [Appetit](https://github.com/appetitlang/appetit) scripts according to a scheduler.
 While something like cron, systemd timers, or launchd could be used here, the goal of this project is to create something simple, cross-platform, and quick to get up and running.
+All you need is a simple JSON file to schedule multiple and recurring tasks.

-Technically, this could run anything but it is designed with the Appetit interpreter in mind.
+Technically, this could run anything but it is designed with the Appetit interpreter in mind and scripts that may need to run on a recurring basis.

 **NOTE: This is very much an early release so this may very well not work.**